isc-projects/stork/doc/demo.rst

    This is a container with Grafana (https://grafana.com/), a dashboard for Prometheus.
-It is preconfigured to pull data from a Prometheus container and show Stork dashboards.
+It is preconfigured to pull data from a Prometheus container and show Stork dashboards. mariadb
+   This container is essential.
+It runs the MariaDB database that is used by the Kea containers.

 There is also a supporting container: